fletcher/MultiMarkdown/Documentation/MultiMarkdown User's Guide.md

   sure what to do - varwidth is incompatible with xcolor and is not a standard package.
 Suggestions welcome.

-* You need to use the newest version of xsltproc if you want to make best use of the XSLT features (such as LaTeX formatting.)
-The version Apple includes does not support the `last()` function and can cause problems.

 * Creating a link to an image by label doesn't work properly anymore

 * I'm having difficulty with getting the glossary feature to work in the